tammy-rb/IR2026/excercise4/README.md

 As a result, documents from incorrect years may override time-relevant evidence, leading to confident but temporally incorrect answers.
 These failures motivate the need for temporal filtering, re-ranking, or explicit time-aware reasoning mechanisms in later stages.

+stage2:
+metadata for chuncking:
+save 2 date format, tradeoff:
+we pay in offline for online.
+indexex go 1 time, but any time we retreive and need to .. ew will nedd to pay in converting the data format. so we use 2 format: 1 for claculation, 1 for viusulaization: pay in place for run time.